Brett Blizzard

 Brett Alan Blizzard (born June 12, 1980) is an American-Italian basketball player.
 Originally of American nationality, Blizzard opted to acquire dual citizenship in Italy while playing overseas.
 He became eligible to play on Italy's national team because of a distant Italian relative.
 Including Virtus Bologna, Blizzard has played for seven professional teams in his career.
 He also owns and operates The American Basketball Experience, which brings European youth basketball players to America to train and experience American culture.

 Early life

 Brett Blizzard was born in Tallahassee, Florida.
-He attended Florida State University School (colloquially "Florida High School") from 1995–1999.
+He attended Florida State University School (colloquially "Florida High School") from 1995 to 1999.
 As a standout on the basketball team, Brett earned a full-ride scholarship to attend the University of North Carolina Wilmington (UNCW) to play for the UNCW Seahawks in the Colonial Athletic Association (CAA).
 Blizzard finished his career at Florida High as All-Time leading scorer.

 UNC Wilmington (1999–2003)

 Brett Blizzard entered UNCW in August 1999 as a relative unknown in college basketball, but by his graduation he had become a national media darling for his performances in the NCAA Men's Division I Basketball Championships.